centrifuge/documentation/docs/chain/get-started/account.md

 > **A note on app updates:**
 >If a new version of the app becomes available, please exercise the following caution.
+>Ideally, replace the device or do not update the app.
+>If an update is necessary:
 >1.
-(Ideally) Hard reset the device and wipe everything
+Hard reset the device and wipe everything
 >2.
 Re-install the new parity signer app
 >3.
 Turn off wifi & bluetooth (**NEVER TURN IT ON AGAIN**)
 >4.
 Recover your key from seed phrase